Goal setting is essential to being intentional, but sometimes we get hung up on how to actually accomplish those goals.

 To be honest, goal setting is easy.
 It’s a lot harder to follow through on them.

-4 Goal Setting to Actually Achieve Your Goals
+4 Goal-Setting Tips to Actually Achieve Your Goals

 Putting regular times of evaluation on the calendar is essential to following through on your goals.